E-mail: Coach Kissel

 In 1998, Kissel joined Oklahoma Panhandle State where he was the head softball and men's/women's cross country coach.
 He spent the next seven years rebuilding a program that had won less than ten games per year to a program that consistently won 30 games per year.
 Kissel also served in the Health, Physical Education and Recreation (HPER) department, was the NCAA Compliance Coordinator, a member of the Teacher Education Council and the Athletic Committee.

 Kissel was named the head coach at the University of Central Arkansas where he spent three years and helped UCA make its transition from NCAA Division II to NCAA Division I.

 He was the head coach at Western Texas College from 2008 to 2011.
 He earned his 500th career collegiate coaching victory during his time at WTC.

 Kissel will also serve as the Events Coordinator at Dakota State University.

-Rachel Fricke will be entering her first year as an assistant softball coach for the Trojans.
+Rachel Fricke will be entering her third year as an assistant softball coach for the Trojans.
 Fricke was a four-year letter winner at NCAA D-I University of South Dakota.
 While at USD Fricke played in 183 games starting in 179, posting a .972 fielding percentage and throwing out 25.1% of would be base stealers.
 She was named as the Great Western player of the week twice during her career.
 Rachel graduated from USD with a degree in Recreational Management with a Health and Coaching minor in 2010.